wilsonliaows/docs/connectors/slack/custom-oauth.md

 ![Using custom OAuth profiles](/assets/images/connectors/slack/using-custom-oauth-profiles.png) *Using custom OAuth profiles in a new Slack connection*

-Note that custom OAuth profiles, by definition, can only connect to a single Slack workspace.
-This means that the same custom OAuth profile cannot be used across multiple Slack workspaces.
+Note that custom OAuth profiles, by definition, can only connect to a single Slack workspace, i.e. 1 custom OAuth profile cannot be used across multiple Slack workspaces.